-You can edit the settings of each brush independently.
-Tap the one you want to edit.
-When it’s selected, a blue line will appear beside it.
-Any edits you make apply to the selected brush only.
+You can edit the settings of each brush independent of one another.
+Tap the brush you want to edit.
+When selected, a blue line will appear beside it.
+Any edits you make apply only to the selected brush.

 Change the look of your Dual Brush by adjusting how the brushes blend together.